The Common Types of Window Film for Automotive Tint

 Drivers who recently became new car owners often have the same thing in mind; protecting their new ride.
 Of course, no one would want their new car to gain scratches and a damaged upholstery within its first few months.
-With this in mind, car owners would purchase seat covers and other accessories like a type of window film to protect their vehicles from any harm.
-We’re here to help you find the best types of window film.
+With this in mind, car owners would purchase seat covers and other accessories like a type of window tint to protect their vehicles from any harm.
+We’re here to help you find the best kind of window film.

-A point often overlooked is that each kind of car tint has its own features unique from other types.
+A point often overlooked is that each kind of car film has its own features unique from other types.
 For instance, some films are made for car owners who want seamless tinting while some are made for those who want a sleek look in their cars.

 Common Types of Tint Films

-Dyed Window Film
+Dyed Window Film For Heat

 This kind of car tint is made by playing a layer of dye between an adhesive layer and a protective top coating made of polyester.
 The adhesive layer sticks to the window glass while the top coating prevents nicks and scratches.
-Additionally, dyed films can block about 5% to 50% of the sunlight from entering your car.
+Additionally, dyed films can block about 5% to 50% of the sunlight and heat from entering your car.

 With this in mind, there are several reasons to consider dyed window tinting.
 For one, it produces the darkest effect and is non-reflective.
 Another key point to remember is that it does not block radio waves — meaning it won’t interfere with an in-glass antenna.